legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated July 21, 2017, the state investigator documented failure at the nursing home.
 The facility failed to "ensure influenza (flu) and pneumococcal (pneumonia) immunizations were offered and administered as ordered to minimize the potential for flu and pneumonia area" the deficient practice by the nursing staff involved to residents at the facility "whose clinical records were reviewed for flu and pneumonia vaccine documentation."
 The investigator stated that this failure "had the potential to affect forty-three residents who resided in the facility" on July 18, 2017.

 If you have your suspicions that your loved one is being neglected or abused while residing at Allay Health and Rehabilitation Center, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 to stop the mistreatment now.
-Our law firm fights aggressively on behalf of Pulaski County victims of abuse living in long-term centers including nursing homes in Little Rock.
+Our network of attorneys fights aggressively on behalf of Pulaski County victims of abuse living in long-term centers including nursing homes in Little Rock.
 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement postpones your requirement to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.
 We offer each client a "No Win/No-Fee" Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 Let our team begin working on your case today to ensure you receive adequate compensation.
-All information you share with our law offices will remain confidential.
+All information you share with our affiliated attorneys will remain confidential.